 About Greece Travel Guide

 I set up Greece Travel Guide in 2017 to share my passion for this beautiful country.
-Its climate, culture, variety and relaxed attitude make it a truly unforgettable holiday destination, and each year I look forward to at least one trip back to what has become a very special place for me.
+Its climate, culture, variety and relaxed attitude make it a truly unforgettable holiday destination, and each year, I look forward to at least one trip back to what has become a very special place for me.

-My History with Greece
+My History of Greece

-I can’t claim to have visited every island – there are over 150 inhabited ones to choose from – but over the past three decades I have been to:
+I can’t claim to have visited every island – there are over 150 inhabited ones to choose from – but over the past three decades, I have been to:

 My Trip Reports

 This was my first island-hopping experience back in 2017.
-I managed to fit a lot of islands into 18 days – too many really – but the first three (Andros, Tinos and Mykonos) were with my friend Ed who only had a few days available to travel, so we crammed them together and were only on Tinos and Mykonos for one night each.
+I managed to fit a lot of islands into 18 days – too many, really – but the first three (Andros, Tinos and Mykonos) were with my friend Ed, who only had a few days available to travel, so we crammed them together and were only on Tinos and Mykonos for one night each.

 A slight lack of planning saw me return to Naxos for a few more nights before taking the ferry to Mykonos for my flight home.
 It was a good trip, but in hindsight, I should have found an alternative to Naxos for the final few days – Paros would have worked.